 Having an optimized recruitment process is the first line of defense against employee turnover.
 No matter how many benefits and competitive salaries you offer your employees, hiring the wrong people will eventually translate into high turnover rates, whether voluntary or involuntary.

 Therefore, not only should you hire candidates that show strong skills and that are perfect for a determined position.
-No matter how skilled an employee is, working in a company is about doing a good job and being able to work in a team.
+No matter how skilled an employee is, working in a is about doing a good job and being able to work in a team.

 For this reason, you must ask behavioral questions during interviews.
 Finding out about the candidate’s preferences, comfort zone, and adaptability is necessary to ensure the person can adapt to your workplace culture.